Terms and Definitions

 - University premises: all land, buildings, facilities, and other property in the possession of or owned, used, leased, operated, controlled, or supervised by Colorado State University (including adjacent streets and sidewalks) whether on the main Fort Collins campus or other locations.

-- Director of Conflict Resolution and Student Conduct Services: that person designated by the Vice President for Student Affairs to be responsible for the administration of the Student Conduct Code.
+- Director of the Student Resolution Center: that person designated by the Vice President for Student Affairs to be responsible for the administration of the Student Conduct Code.

-- Hearing Officer: a University official authorized on a case-by-case basis by the Director of Conflict Resolution and Student Conduct Services to determine whether a student has violated the Student Conduct Code and to impose sanctions when a rules violation has been committed.
+- Hearing Officer: a University official authorized on a case-by-case basis by the Director of the Student Resolution Center to determine whether a student has violated the Student Conduct Code and to impose sanctions when a rules violation has been committed.

 - University Discipline Panel: the pool of faculty and students authorized to hear appeals of student discipline cases determined by a Hearing Officer.